Positivity certificates for linear recurrences: Positivity certificates

-Verification is reduced to checking positivity of polynomials in $\mathbf Q(\lambda)[n]$ for $n\ge N$, where $\lambda$ is the dominant eigenvalue of~$A$.
-Let~$e$ be a positive eigenvector of~$A$ for~$\lambda$, $v=Te$ and consider two convex cones pointed at~0.
+Verification is reduced to checking positivity of a certain number of polynomials in $\mathbf Q(\lambda)[n]$ for $n\ge N$, where $\lambda$ is the dominant eigenvalue of~$A$.
+Let~$e$ be a positive eigenvector of~$A$ for~$\lambda$, assume that $v=Te$ is positive and consider two convex cones pointed at~0.
 The first one is

 If $r=\infty$, this cone is~$\mathbb R^d_{>0}$.
 Otherwise, it is generated by~$2^d-2$ vectors obtained by choosing the $i$th coordinate in $\{v_i,rv_i\}$ so that the result is neither~$v$ nor~$rv$.
 The second cone is its image